dwisniewski1804/talkingoli/README.md

 - Interview language is resolved from the **job offer**
 - GPT generates interview content **directly in the target language**
 - ElevenLabs converts **pure text → voice**
+- Candidate audio answers are transcribed asynchronously using **OpenAI Whisper (batch STT)**
 - One recruiter voice is **randomly selected per interview stage** and kept consistent
-- Audio answers are transcribed and evaluated by AI
+- Transcriptions are evaluated by AI as part of the interview policy

 ---